 COVID-19 Vaccination Programme

-As a practice we are working as hard and quickly as we can to get these vaccines out to you, once the supply of vaccines is more established we are sure we will be able to get them out even quicker.
+As a practice we are working as hard and quickly as we can to get these vaccines out to you.

 When we contact you with your vaccination appointment you will be instructed where it will be delivered.
 A member of the Aireborough Family Practice clinical team will be there to administer your vaccination.